 Standing on my apartment balcony over the last few days, I’ve watched thousands of protestors march through the streets of Minneapolis asking for justice in George Floyd’s name.
 At once heartbreaking and powerful, it’s reignited my desire to commit to allyship and take action to make things better.
-For something like this to happen again and again in our country is appalling, and to see it happen in the city that has become my home has forced me to ask myself some really hard questions.

 When I wrote this piece back in February, I had no idea that it would kick start so many conversations in my own life with people who wanted to learn more.
 And in the past week on social media, I’ve seen the question repeated over and over: what can I do and where do I start?

 Well, first we start by realizing that when we choose to speak out, we’ll get some things wrong.
 I certainly have.
 And we have to be ready to own our mistakes and commit to learning.
 You see, you don’t have to have all the answers in order for your voice to make a difference.
 An authentic intention to listen and learn will be your guide.

 One document that’s been floating around Instagram, Important Anti-Racism Resources for White People, includes many of the resources and action items that I outline below.
 These are some questions I’m exploring in my own life, as I seek to take action for good.
 I’m sharing them here in the hopes that they may spark something for you as well.
 Because this is about doing the work, not about giving yourself a label.
 Being an ally and anti-racist is an ongoing process, and it doesn’t start and end based on your latest social media post.
 Ally is a verb.